macgreene14/live-pdf-generator/README.md

 - **Puppeteer PDF Creation**: Convert HTML templates into PDFs using Puppeteer.
 - **S3 Integration**: Automatically upload generated PDFs to Amazon S3 for reliable storage and easy access.
 - **Express Server**: A robust server setup using Express to handle incoming requests.
-- **Airtable Integration**: Seamlessly integrate with Airtable for fetching necessary data for bay labels.

 ## Requirements